Muscle Damage Recovery With Tart Cherries

 prolonged and repeated physical overuse causes muscle damage

-High-intensity interval training or any kind of prolonged physical typically causes muscle damage, resulting in inflammation, pain and stress.
-As people age, strength and muscle mass tend to decrease (sarcopenia), strength training can help overcome this but post-exercise pain and loss of strength tend to last much longer.
+High-intensity interval training or any kind of prolonged physical overuse typically causes muscle damage, resulting in inflammation, pain and stress.
+As people age, strength and muscle mass tend to decrease (sarcopenia).
+Strength training can help overcome this but, as we age the post-exercise pain and loss of strength tend to last much longer.

-    Published in the British Journal of Sports Medicine; Efficacy of a tart cherry juice blend in preventing the symptoms of muscle damage; DA Connolly, MP McHugh, OL Padilla-Zakour, et al.; Dec 2006 scientific studies showed that tart cherries are loaded with anthocyanins and other compounds that naturally mediate the inflammatory process with comparable activity to naproxen (Aleve®) and ibuprofen (Advil®) without the significant side effects!
+Published in the British Journal of Sports Medicine; Efficacy of a tart cherry juice blend in preventing the symptoms of muscle damage; DA Connolly, MP McHugh, OL Padilla-Zakour, et al.; Dec 2006.
+The scientific studies showed that tart cherries are loaded with anthocyanins and other compounds that naturally mediate the inflammatory process.
+These hae comparable activity to naproxen (Aleve®) and ibuprofen (Advil®) without the significant side effects!